Skip to main content

 Sometimes you need medications to give the stomach and esophagus a chance to heal.

 • PPIs and H2 blockers: Short-term use to lower acid and let the lining recover.
-The goal is short-term, not forever.
+The goal is a short course rather than a permanent one.

 • Mucosal protection: Agents like sucralfate that coat and protect the stomach lining.